-Comparison of how well three different regression models capture the responses from the second test phase of Experiment 1 (lower LOOIC indicates better fit).
+Comparison of how well four different regression models capture the responses from the second test phase of Experiment 1 (lower LOOIC indicates better fit).

 Note.
-We consider three theoretically motivated models.
-Each model connects a beta-binomial response to a linear combination of predictors via a logistic link function, and all models include a random intercept for each individual.
-The BASELINE model is intended to capture a change in generalization gradient between test phases where the degree of change varies according to the stimulus.
-The model thus includes the test stimulus and the corresponding response count (observed during the first test phase) as predictors, as well as an interaction between the two.
-The +MANIPULATION model adds predictors for sampling explanation and presentation sequence (with an interaction between the two), designed to reflect a uniform change in response threshold driven by our experimental manipulation.
-By including all interaction terms, the FULL model is able to model an effect of our experimental manipulation that varies in strength according to the test stimulus, in line with the predictions of the Bayesian generalization model.
-Comparable fits for the BASELINE and +MANIPULATION models raise the possibility that the experimental manipulation had a modest effect.
+Each model connects a beta-binomial response to a linear combination of predictors via a logistic link function.
+All models include a random intercept for each individual.
+We consider four theoretically motivated models.
+In the BASELINE model, responses in the second testing phase are predicted solely on the basis of responses from the first round of testing.
+The BASELINE \times STIMULUS model adds the stimulus as a predictor (including an interaction time with the baseline response) to capture any effect of increased sample size on generalization.
+By adding predictors for sampling explanation and presentation sequence (with an interaction between the two), the +MANIPULATION model aims to capture an effect whereby our experimental manipulation results in a uniform change in response threshold.
+The FULL model includes all interaction terms and is intended to capture an effect of our experimental manipulation that is stimulus specific, in line with the predictions of the Bayesian generalization model.
+The BASELINE \times STIMULUS and +MANIPULATION models have comparable fit raising the possible of a modest effect for the experimental manipulation - see main text for further detail.